|

 Is it easy to get around Christchurch without a car?

-Yes, Christchurch is very manageable without a car.
-The city centre is compact and walkable, the Metro bus system connects all major attractions, and the historic tram covers key landmarks.
+Yes, Christchurch is manageable without a car, as the city centre is compact and walkable.
+The Metro bus system connects all major attractions, while the historic tram also takes you to key landmarks.
 Many hostels rent bikes, and the city has excellent cycling infrastructure with dedicated bike lanes.